 My Hero Academia is a popular anime based on the manga series of the same name.
 It’s still going strong, with the sixth season scheduled to premiere on October 1st.
 Unfortunately, traveling abroad means you may find My Hero Academia episodes to be region-locked.
 Don’t worry, though; we’re about to explain how a Virtual Private Network (VPN) lets you watch My Hero Academia from anywhere.

-We’ll only be recommending official sources for watching My Hero Academia season 5.
+We’ll only be recommending official sources for watching My Hero Academia.
 While you may find unlicensed streams, it’s worth knowing that these tend to be low quality with excessive amounts of buffering and lag.
 In fact, there’s a chance that the unauthorized stream you use is taken offline for copyright violation.
 You can save time by sticking with the official sources listed in this post, all of which allow you to stream My Hero Academia stress-free.

 So how does a VPN work?
 Essentially, you’ll connect to a server in your preferred location.
 You’re automatically assigned an IP address that allows you to spoof your location and unblock geo-restricted websites and services.
-As such, you can use a VPN to watch My Hero Academia season 5 online from anywhere in the world.
+As such, you can use a VPN to watch My Hero Academia online from anywhere in the world.

 - Start by signing up with a reputable VPN provider.
 We recommend NordVPN.
 However, Surfshark and ExpressVPN are high-quality, affordable alternatives.

 - Download the VPN app or browser extension for the device on which you plan to stream My Hero Academia online.

 - Open the VPN app and connect to a server in the US for a US IP address.
 This will allow you to unblock Crunchyroll, Funimation, and Hulu.

 - Go to your preferred streaming service for watching My Hero Academia (you can find the various options further below).
 Content should now be unblocked!